-Semi-quantitative introduction to chemical, physical or molecular aspects of biology.
+Semi-quantitative introduction to chemical, physical or

-It is believed that through an interdisciplinary approach, science majors in general are given a firm background on which to build, and the course also enables students to acquire a fairly detailed understanding of biological phenomena.
+molecular aspects of biology.
+It is believed that through an interdisciplinary approach, science majors in general are given a firm background on which to build, and the course also enables students to phenomena.

-474L Two Credits

-MOLECULAR BIOLOGY LABORATORY (EE)
+BIO 474L Two Credits MOLECULAR BIOLOGY LABORATORY (EE)

-PREREQUISITE: BIO 310, BIO 310L, BIO 351, BIO 351L; CHM 222, CHM 222L nick translation, southern and northern blots, and DNA sequencing.
+PREREQUISITE: BIO 310, BIO 310L, BIO 351, BIO 351L; CHM